akkanben/reading-notes/class-07.md

 let hero02 = new Hero('Jasmine', 'Warrior', 30);
 ```

 The `this` keyword has a different meaning depending on where it is declared.
 At the global scope it is in reference to the window object as in `this.innerWidth`.
-When `this` is used inside an object is referes the object itself.
+When `this` is used inside an object is reference the object itself.

 ### JavaScript Built-in Objects